Payment Card Industry Security Standards Council

 Departmental Policies and Procedures for Payment Card Acceptance

 All departments that accept payment cards, whether online or in person, are required to have detailed, written policies and procedures in place.
 If it is not written down, then your business practices are up for interpretation.
 Employees must be made aware of all Univeristy Business Office and departmental policies and procedures.
-Departments are required to utilize this template as a guide to writing departmental policies and procedures.
+Departments are encouraged to utilize this template as a guide to writing departmental policies and procedures.
 This will give all JMU departments consistency in written payment card documentation.
 The University Business Office may periodically request copies of a departments policies and procedures.

-Initial Payment Card Training
+Payment Card Data Security